B7rian/MACC/README.md

 A lot of RAM is required to store 3 1024x1024 matrices with 32-bit values in them.
-The Zync parts being targeted have 36kb of block RAM available which isn't nearly enough to store even 1 of the matrices - this design "smell" suggests that matrix size reduction may be required.
+The Zync parts being targeted have 36kb of block RAM available which isn't nearly enough to store even 1 of the matrices.
+I may have to reduce the target matrix size, which isn't an issue as I haven't found any algorithms that need something more than 32x32.

 ## Development Process

 HDL designs implemented with FPGAs have a low build cost similar to sotware, and are suitable for agile developement.

+* Releases will be done in small increments
+* I'll do everything I can to make the design easy to change
 * TDD is included.
-Testbenches and tests are written before each feature and are included in the repository
+Testbenches and tests are written before each feature and are included in the repository.
-* Releases will be done in small increments
-* Test benches will be as UVM-like as they can be without SystemVerilog support.
+* Test benches will be UVM-ish but without using the UVM reference model